Skip to content

 Before any money changes hands, your attorney will conduct a comprehensive title search to confirm:

-At Sienna Terrenas, this process is streamlined because Everytime Holding SA (the Swiss-backed developer with 40+ years of experience) has already completed master title registration, subdivision approval, and environmental clearances for the entire 72-acre, 93-lot development.
+At Sienna Terrenas, this process is streamlined because Everytime Holding SA (a long-established European-backed developer) has already completed master title registration, subdivision approval, and environmental clearances for the entire 72-acre, 93-lot development.
 You are purchasing a clearly defined, pre-approved lot within a registered subdivision — not navigating a complicated chain of rural land transfers.

 Does the legal process feel overwhelming?
 It does not have to be.
 Take our quiz to get matched with the right property type and we will connect you with legal support from the start.